actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 Reduce the time spent learning the peculiarities of complex environments rather than improving or iterating them, with a dedication to making every engineer effective.

-Here is some guidance on how to make your environment easier to onboard:
+Here is some guidance on how to make your environment easier to onboard.

 ### Have up to date Documentation